-Scrapy is good for scraping static web pages using python but when it comes to dynamic web pages scrapy can't do wonders, and there comes Selenium but as good as selenium is, it just got beaten by Scrapy in terms or speed.
+Scrapy is great for scraping static web pages with Python, but when it comes to dynamic pages it can only do so much.
+That's where Selenium usually comes in, but as good as Selenium is, Scrapy still beats it in terms of speed.

-Web nowdays is all about Dynamic JS based pages and AJAX.
-So for this very scenario the guys over scrapy-plugins created scrapy-splash.
-Scrapy-Splash is a plugin that connects Scrapy with Splash (Lightweight, scriptable browser as a service with an HTTP API).
-In a nutshell what splash do is it traps the response recieved from the server and renders it.
-Then it return a render.html which is static and can be easily scraped.
+The web these days is full of dynamic JS-based pages and AJAX.
+For exactly that scenario, the folks over at scrapy-plugins created scrapy-splash.
+Scrapy-Splash is a plugin that connects Scrapy with Splash (a lightweight, scriptable browser as a service with an HTTP API).
+In a nutshell, Splash takes the response received from the server and renders it.
+Then it returns a render.html response which is static and can be scraped easily.

 0 - Setting up the machine